 1. Not Having Supplies Before Getting Chickens

 Do you have all the “stuff” needed for chickens?
-When you first get chickens, it’s great if you have everything they need.
-Make sure you have a chicken coop setup for them, and plenty of feeders and waterers.
+When you first get chickens, it’s great if you have everything needed to take care of them.
+Make sure you have a chicken coop set up for them and plenty of feeders and waterers.

 The chicken coop should be big enough to accommodate not only the chickens you intend to buy initially, but it’s a great idea to have a bigger chicken coop to start with.
 WHY?